Token Sale Place and Signs of a Good Trading Platform, Everything You Should Know About It

 Token sale is a crypto related phenomenon became trendy last few years.
-Token sale is often interpreted as ICO (Initial Coin Offering).
+Tokens offered for sale are often interpreted as ICO (Initial Coin Offering).
 Actually, there is no difference between the terms — both are used quite liberally in the crypto community.
 Token sale is the key means of raising capital for startups to help crypto enthusiasts launch their project.

 It has inherited principles of crowdfunding:

 You announce your product, its features and prospects to gain prominence;

 Within specified time-frames, you raise money from your project’s followers who want to back it.

 You launch your project by their means and provide them with exclusive benefits.
 In the token sale context, you distribute the underlying token of your project among the backers before listing it on trading platforms.